arthurstomp/remermaid/README.md

 # Remermaid

-Simple shellscript hotreload mermaid files in your image viewer of choice.
+Simple shellscript to hotreload mermaid files in your image viewer of choice.

 # How to use